A major in interdisciplinary studies provides you with a flexible degree specifically oriented to your career goals.

 The BA in interdisciplinary studies is a liberal arts-style degree plan that allows students to accomplish a range of goals, including incorporating differing fields of interest into a college degree, transferring from community college with diverse credits or completing a degree for employment that requires the student to learn new skills important in the workplace.

-The BS in interdisciplinary studies is a rigorous science-based degree intended for students who wish to combine science with other interests such as business, psychology, the humanities or the social sciences.
+The BS in interdisciplinary studies is a rigorous science-based degree intended for students who wish to combine science with other interests such as business, psychology, humanities or social sciences.

 Depending upon the courses incorporated into the degree, alumni with a BS in interdisciplinary studies should be prepared to enter the healthcare fields, environmental studies, graduate study or into occupations where science knowledge is an asset, such as pharmaceutical sales.